 Beyond the above four, there are sixteen personality types in total and all have different personality traits.
 They think and see the world in a unique way, different than everyone else.
 Your personality type is your hero code and defines what you think it means to be a hero or to be in flow.

-The Yellow ESTP finds flow in action, spontaneity and problem-solving.
-The Blue INFP in philosophy, change, and doing the right thing ethically.
-But there are also ENFP and ISTP personality types, and many more, that are variations of these four base colors.
+The Red ESTP finds flow in action, spontaneity and problem-solving.
+The Green INFP in philosophy, change, and doing the right thing ethically.
+But there are also ENTP and ISTP personality types and many more.